Blobmaster2/GED-FinalProject/README.md

 - IObserver (AudioPlayerS) and Subject (Player and PlayerStats) (you can find the chart below at Audio System)

+## State

+- When a player collects a powerup, it puts them in a 'powerup state', which ends when all powerups wear off.

+## Object Pooling

+- Player bullets are pooled, if more are spawned than the allowed amount (100), the oldest bullet will disappear.
+- Powerups are also pooled, if more are spawned than the allowed amount (10), the oldest powerup will disappear.

 ## Plugin/DLL

 - Upgrade Manager